 In terms of I/O, the amp stage of the DX220 MAX lacks the M15 2.5mm TRRS but it does offer a 4.4mm balanced LO whereas the M15 only offers a 3.5mm unbalanced LO.
 Both offer 4.4mm and 3.5mm TRS PO.

-Both actually have an analog potentiometer volume knob but the volume control on the M16 is not as good as the DX220 MAX.
-I find the FiiO implementation way too aggressive though I do appreciate the interface with the OS to see how the volume level.
+Both have an analog potentiometer volume knob but the volume control on the M16 is not as good as the DX220 MAX.
+I find the FiiO implementation way too aggressive though I do appreciate the interface with the OS to see how the volume level is.

 The M15 screen is taller at 5.15″ compared to the 5″ IPS panel of the DX220 MAX but its resolution is not as high at 720p compared to 1080p.